vcerovski/binfix/README.md

 its full capability, and, finally, several interface functions for dealing with OPs (`lsbinfix`, `defbinfix` and `rmbinfix`).

-Priorities of operations are given only relatively, with no numerical values and thus with no two operations of the same priority.
+Priorities of operations in proto-BINIFIX are given only relatively, with no numerical values and thus with no two operations of the same priority.

+Since v0.20, symbol of a BINFIX operation has a list of properties stored into the symbol property `binfix::properties`, which includes a numerically given priority of the OP (which also considerably speeds up parsing.)
+The actual value of number representing priority is supposed to be immaterial since only relation to other OPs priority values is relevant.
+Defining new same-priority OPs should be done via `defbinfix` with `:as` option, which may change priority values of many other OPs.

 <a name="binfix macros"></a>
 Since shallow transformation into standard syntax is done by function `binfix`